Giuseppe Chiari (artist-composer-philosopher): Life and work

 He was especially drawn to the work of John Cage, and himself began to take an interest in promoting experimental research in visual music in 1961.
 In 1962, at the Fluxus Festspiele internationale Neuester Musik in Wiesbaden, he joined the Fluxus group, taking on the role of artist-composer-philosopher.
 Among his writings are: Music without counterpoint (1969), Untitled (1971), Mother Music (1973); Teatrino (1974) Art (1974), Method for playing (1976); Aesthetik (1984), Doubt harmony (1990) and Music (1994).

 Chiari made what he called "action music" based on a complex method of execution and traditional instruments: music that takes as its essential element random sounds (water, dry leaves, stones).
-His work “Giuocare con l'acqua e dire la parola acqua” (“Playing with water and saying the word water”) is quite remarkable for both the transformation of the pages of the script into an aesthetic object, and the clarity and rigour of the texts that preludes to the later production of statements typical of conceptual art.
-His Work Fogli pentagrammati, 1975, is in Museo cantonale d'arte of Lugano.
+His work "Giuocare con l'acqua e dire la parola acqua" ("Playing with water and saying the word water") is quite remarkable for both the transformation of the pages of the script into an aesthetic object, and the clarity and rigour of the texts that preludes to the later production of statements typical of conceptual art.
+His work Fogli pentagrammati, 1975, is in Museo cantonale d'arte of Lugano.

-Chiari experimented with different visual mediums: from painting-collages, sheet music, and photographs.
+Chiari experimented with different visual mediums: including painting-collages, sheet music, and photographs.
 His graphic and pictorial work is partially preserved at the International Centre of Contemporary Art Tornabuoni in Florence.